Proposals for revision of RDA

 Current proposals before JSC and constituency responses, including ACOC responses, are available on the JSC website.

-Anyone is welcome to submit an RDA revision proposal to ACOC.
+Anyone is welcome to submit an RDA revision proposal or discussion paper to ACOC.
 However, potential proposers should be aware that there is a formal process for revising RDA that can take up to a year or more because of the necessity for widespread consultation on any changes to RDA.
 Each revision proposal goes through a lengthy review process from the national to the international level.

-How to prepare a proposal
+How to prepare a proposal or discussion paper

 To: Australian Committee on Cataloguing